Climbing cutworm (Abagrotis orbis and Agrotis vetusta)

 - chlorpyrifos (Lorsban Advanced) at 0.94 lb ai/a as a banded application to the base of vines in at least 50 gal/a water using power-operated ground spray equipment.
 Use in Idaho and Washington only as 24c labels allow use in grapes (ID-010004 and WA-090002).
 PHI 35 days in Washington.
 Do not apply after bloom stage of growth.
 Do not exceed two applications per season.
 Do not apply this product through any type of irrigation system.
 Restricted use pesticide (organophosphate insecticide).
 Group 1B insecticide.

 - phosmet (Imidan 70W) at 0.7 to 1.5 lb ai/a.
 PHI is dependent on rate - check label.
 REI 14 days.
 Do not apply more than 4.55 lb ai each year This is an organophosphate insecticide and use should be limited.
 Group 1B insecticide.
 Although cutworm is not listed on the label, it is an effective and legal use.

 - spinetoram (Delegate WG) at 0.047 to 0.078 lb ai/a.
 PHI 7 days.
 Treatment interval with this pesticide is 4 days.
 Do make more than 5 applications per season (not to exceed 0.305 lb ai/a per year), and do not use more than 2 consecutive applications.
 Group 5 insecticide.

-- spinosad (Success or Entrust) at 0.062 to 0.124 ai/a.
+- spinosad (Success or Entrust) at 0.063 to 0.125 ai/a.
 PHI 7 days.
 Treat when pests appear.
 Heavy infestations may require repeat applications.
 Do not exceed 0.45 lb ai/a per season.
-Do not exceed 3 applications in any 30-day period, and allow at least 5 days between applications.
+Do not make more than two consecutive applications to avoid pesticide resistance.
+Allow at least 5 days between applications.
 Entrust is OMRI-listed for organic use.
 Success is not listed for organic production.
 Group 5 insecticide.